chinghao0703/chinghao0703.github.io/_posts/2018-9-12-Recent-research-update.md

 \end{equation}
 $$

 One might wonder why convexity matter?
 One obvious answer from both theoretical and algorithmic viewpoint stems from the fact that for **a convex problem, any local minimizer is a global minimizer**.
 This means that in the optimization procedure, as long as we're *going down the hill* and agree to stop when we can't go any further, then we've hit the global minimum.
-There are of course gazillions of nice property of convex problems which I refer readers to [Stephen Boyd's](https://web.stanford.edu/~boyd) book and course on [Convext Optimization](https://web.stanford.edu/~boyd/cvxbook/).
+There are of course gazillions of nice property of convex problems which I refer readers to [Stephen Boyd's](https://web.stanford.edu/~boyd) book and course on [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/).

-Now having defined QP, I want to switch gear to talk about another concept that was invoked upon in this paper: convext duality.
+Now having defined QP, I want to switch gear to talk about another concept that was invoked upon in this paper: convex duality.

 ## Convex Duality